History of human rights: Age of Discovery, early modern period and Age of Enlightenment

 The conquest of the Americas in the 15th and 16th centuries by Spain, during the Age of Discovery, resulted in vigorous debate about human rights in Colonial Spanish America.
 This led to the issuance of the Laws of Burgos by Ferdinand the Catholic on behalf of his daughter, Joanna of Castile.
 Friar Antonio de Montesinos, a Friar of the Dominican Order at the Island of Hispaniola, delivered a sermon on December 21, 1511, which was attended by Bartolomé de las Casas.
 It is believed that reports from the Dominicans in Hispaniola motivated the Spanish Crown to act.
-The sermon, known as the Christmas Sermon, gave way to further debates from 1550–51 between Las Casas and Juan Ginés de Sepúlveda at Valladolid.
+The sermon, known as the Christmas Sermon, gave way to further debates from 1550 to 1551 between Las Casas and Juan Ginés de Sepúlveda at Valladolid.
 Among the provisions of the Laws of Burgos were child labor; women's rights; wages; suitable accommodations; and rest/vacation, among others.

 Several 17th- and 18th-century European philosophers, most notably John Locke, developed the concept of natural rights, the notion that people are naturally free and equal.
 Locke believed natural rights were derived from divinity since humans were creations of God, and his ideas were important in the development of the modern notion of rights.
 Lockean natural rights did not rely on citizenship nor any law of the state, nor were they necessarily limited to one particular ethnic, cultural or religious group.
 Around the same time, in 1689, the English Bill of Rights was created which asserted some basic human rights, most famously freedom from cruel and unusual punishment.

 In the 1700s, the novel became a popular form of entertainment.
 Popular novels, such as Julie, or the New Heloise by Jean-Jacques Rousseau and Pamela; or, Virtue Rewarded by Samuel Richardson, laid a foundation for popular acceptance of human rights by making readers empathize with characters unlike themselves.

 Two major revolutions occurred during the 18th century in the United States (1776) and in France (1789).
 The Virginia Declaration of Rights of 1776 sets up a number of fundamental rights and freedoms.
-The later United States Declaration of Independence includes concepts of natural rights and famously states "that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are life, liberty and the pursuit of happiness".
+The later United States Declaration of Independence includes concepts of natural rights and famously states "that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are life, liberty and the pursuit of happiness"; this was followed in 1789 by the United States Bill of Rights, that enumerated specific rights, such as freedom of speech and the right against self-incrimination.
 Similarly, the French Declaration of the Rights of Man and of the Citizen defines a set of individual and collective rights of the people.
 These are, in the document, held to be universal—not only to French citizens but to all men without exception.